chralp/heyburrito/README.md

 </p>

 ### Whats Heyburrito
-Heyburrito slack application allows you to send :burrito: to your colleagues / friends, each burrito is converted to points witch can be showed on a scoreboard.
+Heyburrito is a slack reward system that allows slack team members to recognize and reward team members who have performed well.
+Reward your colleagues / friends by sending them a :burrito:, each burrito is converted to points witch can be showed on a scoreboard.
 Heyburrito is like heytaco, but free and you host it yourself.

 ### How does it work